PrEP Fact Sheet

 AIDS Concern is advocating for PrEP to become available in Hong Kong for people at high risk of HIV and in particular for demonstration projects in Hong Kong.
 Please click here for AIDS Concern’s advocacy position.

-A: The USA Centre for Disease Control and Prevention (CDC) and World Health Organization (WHO) recommend PrEP for people who are HIV-negative and at substantial risk for HIV infection.
+The USA Centre for Disease Control and Prevention (CDC) and World Health Organization (WHO) recommend PrEP for people who are HIV-negative and at substantial risk for HIV infection.
 The World Health Organisation recommends that PrEP should be one additional option for HIV prevention, but did not recommend it to be a substitute for condoms.
 Although PrEP is already highly effective in preventing HIV infections, there are by far a few reported cases where people who adhere to PrEP have become HIV positive.
 It should be noted that PrEP is a biomedical intervention measure, and it may have limitations in preventing HIV-virus that are already resistant to Truvada.
-Therefore, people using PrEP should also continue using condoms when having sex to ensure low risk of HIV and also other sexually-transmitted diseases.
-People who take PrEP should also have HIV and STI testing every 3 months and receive close monitoring of their medication adherence and risk behaviors regularly.
+Therefore, people using PrEP should also continue using condoms when having sex to ensure low risk of HIV and also other sexually transmitted diseases.
+People who take PrEP should also have HIV and STI testing every 3 months and receive close monitoring of their medication adherence and risk behaviours regularly.

-A: Side effects vary from person to person.
+Side effects vary from person to person.
 Short term side-effects include headaches, weight loss, diarrhoea, nausea, and fatigue.
 Long-term side effects such as kidney dysfunction and decreased bone mineral density do affect a very small proportion of PrEP users.
 This is why medical supervision and follow up tests are important.

 In PrEP studies, use of tenofovir has been associated with small decreases in key measures of kidney function (creatinine clearance and glomerular filtration rate, GFR) and 0.4-1.5% loss in bone mineral density, affecting up to 2% of participants.
 However, most of their renal function and bone mineral density was also found to have returned to the baseline level after withdrawing PrEP use.